Relative volume of separable bipartite states: Two Qubit System

 \subsection{A Special Two-parameter Family of Frames}

-Before we discuss the general parameterization of the 12-parameter manifold $\Gamma_{22}$ of two-qubit frames, for clarity of presentation we consider first a special two-parameter family of locally inequivalent frames which are obtained as linear combinations of the computational basis pair $\{|00\rangle, |11\rangle\}$ and the pair $\{|01\rangle, |10\rangle\}$, {\em with no superposition permitted across pairs}:
+Before we discuss the general parameterization of the 12-parameter manifold $\Gamma_{22}$ of two-qubit frames, for clarity of presentation we consider first a special two-parameter family of locally inequivalent frames which are obtained as two orthonormal linear combinations within the computational basis pair $\{|00\rangle, |11\rangle\}$ and two within the pair $\{|01\rangle, |10\rangle\}$\,:

 These frames can be viewed, in an obvious manner, as a two-parameter generalization of the Bell or magic frame of maximally entangled states.
+Indeed, the Bell basis corresponds to $\theta = \pi/4 = \alpha$.
 The entanglement of the first two states is determined by $\sin(2 \theta)$ while that of the next two by $\sin(2 \alpha)$.
-That there are only two parameters is an immediate consequence of our forbidding superposition across the two pairs of vectors, $\{|00\rangle, |11\rangle\}, \{|01\rangle, |10\rangle\}$, it being readily verified that if one constructs two orthonormal vectors as linear combinations of $|00\rangle$ and $|11\rangle$, both would have one and the same measure of entanglement; the same is true of $|01\rangle$ and $|10\rangle$ as well.
+That there are only two parameters is an immediate consequence of our forbidding superposition across the two pairs of vectors, $\{|00\rangle, |11\rangle\}$ and $\{|01\rangle, |10\rangle\}$.
+It is readily verified that if one constructs any orthonormal pair of vectors as linear combinations of $|00\rangle$ and $|11\rangle$, both would have one and the same measure of entanglement; the same is true of $|01\rangle$ and $|10\rangle$ as well.
 For this special parameterization the density matrix corresponding to a given point $\{p_j\}$ in $\Delta_3$ is \begin{widetext}

-\end{widetext} Since (the partial transpose of) this matrix is a direct sum of $2\times 2$ matrices, the condition for separability attains a simple (quadratic) form in $\{p_j\}$ (or $x,y,z$):
+\end{widetext} It is well known that positivity under partial transpose (PPT) is both a necessary and sufficient condition for separability of the qubit-qubit system~\cite{Peres1996,Horodecki1996}.
+Since the partial transpose of the above matrix is a direct sum of $2\times 2$ matrices, the condition for separability attains a simple (quadratic) form in $\{p_j\}$ (or $x,y,z$):

-It is clear that (saturation of) these inequalities, for a given numerical pair $(\theta, \alpha)$, corresponds to surfaces that are quadratic in the $xyz$ space.
-For special values of the parameters one or both of them might factorize to give planes.
+It is clear that (saturation of) these separability inequalities, for a given numerical pair $(\theta, \alpha)$, corresponds to surfaces that are quadratic in the $xyz$ space.
+For special values of the parameters one or both of these quadratic surfaces might factorize to give planes.
 Thus, the boundaries of the separable region of $\Delta_3$, for any choice of $(\theta,\alpha)$, consist entirely of quadratic and planar surfaces.